Prudence97/Prudence97/README.md

 Hi 👋 My name is Prudence Emudianughe
 =====================================

-I started learning to code to build my start up, Prugems.
+I started learning to code to build Prugems.
 After trying to build with HTML, CSS and JS, I found react and learned to write codes in react too.
 I'm currently building Prugems and there's so much I want to share about learning to code for work and growing to do it for fun.

 *   🌍  I'm based in Nigeria
 *   ✉️  You can contact me at [prudenceemudianughe@gmail.com](mailto:prudenceemudianughe@gmail.com)